Awards of Excellence

 Kelly Dahlquist Community Impact Award: This award recognizes an individual who uses herculean efforts to build up Idaho communities through drinking water and wastewater infrastructure projects, strategic planning for city revitalization or has developed creative solutions to longstanding community challenges.
 This individual will embody a spirit of generosity and passion for Idaho’s communities.

-Click here to access the 2023-2024 IRWA Awards of Excellence Nomination Form.
+Click here if you prefer to print the 2024-2025 IRWA Awards of Excellence Nomination Form.

 Administrator of the Year